jothamardel/jothamardel/README.md

 -   I have a background in Electronics Computer & Networking :v:

--   Mentored 50+ developers from zero to deploying their projects with React (Here is a link to view my mentees: https://www.npool.com.ng/ ) :v:
+-   Mentored 50+ developers from zero to deploying their projects with React (Here is a link to view my mentees: https://www.npool.com.ng/pool ) 🔥🔥

 -   I have 4 year+ Freelance experience working on diverse projects :bank: